sanchitdilipjain/aws-parameter-store/docs/index.md

     <img src="images/image6.png" class="inline"/>

-5. After filling the required details, Select Create Parameter
+5. After filling in the required details, Select Create Parameter

-6. Now you are on the home screen with list of all Parameter configured in your account, now select your new secret
+6. Now you are on the home screen with the list of all Parameter configured in your account, now select your new secret

     <img src="images/image7.png" class="inline"/>